Dhanidayo/tenant-screening/README.md

 ```

 ## To run tests
-To run the tenant screening tool, use:
+To test the tenant screening tool, use:
 ```sh
 pytest tests/
 ```